tseguin715/Amazon-product-recommender/README.md

 SVD and NMF (from the Surprise scikit) with user ratings XGBoost with user ratings and TFIDF-transformed 'bags of words' with description, features, brand, and category text Cosine similarity on the TFIDF transformations
+(each model is at default settings)

 Metrics:
 Overall RMSD and RMSD for products predicted to be in top 5% of ratings per user (SVD, NMF, XGBoost) Average actual rating for products predicted to be in the top 5% of ratings or similarity per user (all models)

-The Video Games, Musical Instruments, Automotive, and Pet Supplies departments were used in model evaluation.
+The Video Games, Musical Instruments, Software, Arts Crafts and Sewing, Industrial and Scientific, and Grocery and Gourmet Food departments were used in model evaluation.
 Data was split in half by time per department and models trained and tested on the earlier and later halves, respectively.
+The scores for the test portions for each model and metric is shown in the following figures (note that RMSD could not be tested for cosine similarity because that calculates a value between -1 and 1 and not an explicit rating):

+img
+img
+img

+SVD has the lowest RMSD results of any method, while for the actual ratings of top 5% predicted products, the XGBoost method performs best except in Musical Instruments and Software (tied in Grocery and Gourmet Food).
+XGBoost, despite its lower RMSD, may be predicting more products that the user ended up rated highly, except in the above mentioned departments.
+The better or worse ability of XGBoost to predicted enjoyable products may depend on the usefulness of the text data utilized, which SVD does not rely upon.

+The current version of the recommender uses the SVD model, partly because the wall time for execution is less than the XGBoost method with only a small compromise in scores of the top 5% of predicted products.